jumpingjoy/watchnationpro/index.md

 ### 2. Miss your health?: Track health and Get reminded to exercise
 {% include image.html img="women-missing-exercise.webp" alt="Women-missing-exercise" caption="Missing Exercise?" align="left" %}
 You may not find time to exercise due to household chores and caring for family and children which may lead to obesity.
+You can have smartwatch which can help you get reminded of your exercise and nutrition needs.

 ### 3. Do you travel alone and some strangers stalk you?: Emergency SOS alert your friends/family and police
 {% include image.html img="stranger-danger.webp" alt="Stranger danger" caption="dangers of stranger?" align="right" %}